 Inmarsat is now working on a program of upgrades to SwiftBroadband that will meet RTCA/EUROCAE performance standards for ATS datalink use in continental airspace.
 This service, which is currently under development in the context of the European Iris Precursor Programme with links to SESAR will enter pre-operational flight trials with Airbus.
 The operational objective is to support initial 4D applications within both oceanic domains (e.g., for sequenced arrivals) and European continental domain as a complement to the datalink capabilities provided by VDLM2.
 The service will also provide an additional capacity to support the growth of Airline Operational Communications (AOC) as required.

 The proposed Iris system architecture is a natural evolution of the SB-Safety system developed for Oceanic Safety services, which itself is an adaptation of the commercial SwiftBroadband (SBB) system in service today.
-As shown previously in Figure 2-2, Iris Precursor introduces ATN/OSI and Security gateways in both the air and ground segments.
+As shown previously in Figure C-2, Iris Precursor introduces ATN/OSI and Security gateways in both the air and ground segments.
 ATN Gateways encapsulate ATN/OSI traffic into the SBB IP data connection.
 The gateways present standard interfaces defined in the ICAO ATN Manual (ICAO 9705) for integration into ground/ground networks within the European ATM Network and, through minor modification, to the Air Traffic Services Unit (ATSU)/CMU on board the aircraft.
 The Security gateways create an IPsec Virtual Private Network (VPN) to protect ATS datalink traffic against potential controller masquerade and replay/modification attacks.
 Additional mechanisms deployed on the air and ground segments will mitigate denial of service attacks and prioritize SBB access for ATS services.

 While the current datalink deployment in Europe is ATN/OSI-based, parallel industry initiatives are defining the approach to ATN/IPS for future datalink systems.
 Inmarsat has initiated a new program/study that is investigating potential Iris Precursor upgrades to support integration of ATN/IPS communications service into existing infrastructure.
 To achieve the objective of a globally interoperable service, international standards are required for future developments.
 The study will contribute key principles, design approaches, and propose inputs to the ICAO Communications Panel and ARINC IA Standards committees.